-Maha Govt nod for resuming train services for all from Feb 1 | Business
+Maha govt nod for resuming train services for all from Feb 1 | Business

-A railway official said the state government'sproposal has been conveyed to the competent authorities and aformal announcement is expected soon.
+A railway official said the state government'sproposal has been conveyed to the competent authorities and aformal announcement regarding it is expected soon.

 Local trains have been off bounds for the generalpublic since March last year due to the coronavirus pandemic.